-Spring wildflowers are one of Death Valley's top attractions.
-To see this land awash in color is an unforgettable experience!
-Some years the flowering season is spectacular, other times it is nearly nonexistent.
+Spring wildflowers are one of Death Valley's top attractions-when they come.
+Early abundant seasonal rains combined with warm, windless days yield superblooms, painting the land in color.
+These blooms are the exception, rather than the rule.
 If you are lucky enough to see wildflowers, remember that you are in a national park and must heed its rules and regulations.
 Picking flowers is strictly prohibited.